Home // About Aristos // Contact Aristos // What Art Is // Other Sites // Support Aristos! // Search // Archives

 4/30 (II): Another Bouncing Ball: [Part II] "Aristos: Delighted to Disappoint You, Mr. Torres" (Read [Part I], above, first.
 See two comments below post.]

 4/29: Life's a Pitch (AJ): "Naked Emperors."
-(The Colbert Report satirizes Steve Reich's Pulitzer prize in music.
+(The Colbert Report satirizes Steve Reich's Pulitzer Prize in music.
 Begin by viewing just 1'30" of the first of two videos.)

 4/24: The Artful Manager (AJ): "Opening Wounds to Heal Them" (On public art and technology.
 Read article then view video.
 See also, just above, two comments that comment on my comments.)